This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 Add a FacetWP shortcode to a Shortcode block.

 Next, add one or more facets to the page.
-The easiest way is to paste each facet shortcode into a separate Shortcode block.
+The easiest is to use FacetWP’s own built-in Facet block (available in v0.3+ of the Blocks add-on).
+Alternatively, you can paste each facet shortcode into a separate Shortcode block.

-5. If needed, add pagination with a Pager facet, and/or Sorting with a Sort facet.
+5. If needed, add pagination with a Pager facet, and/or sorting with a Sort facet, both of which can be added with a Facet block.
 Note that Pagination blocks are not supported.
-The WooCommerce Products (Beta) block automatically adds a Pagination block, which needs to be deleted.
+Some supported blocks automatically add a Pagination block, which needs to be deleted.

-6. If your block is a WordPress-based Query Loop type block, it is possible to add a custom-built No Results block to replace the default “Nothing found” message.
+6. If your block is a Query Loop type block, it is possible to add a custom-built No Results block to replace the default “Nothing found” message.
+Some blocks, like a custom-defined Product Collection block, and the GenerateBlocks Query (v2) block, add a No Results block automatically.

 7. If needed, customize/translate the “Nothing found” message or the No Results block content.